khlav/temple-raids-discord-bot/README.md

 # Temple Raids Discord Bot

-A Discord bot that monitors the Temple Raids Discord server for Warcraft Logs links and provides contextual responses to users based on their permissions.
+A Discord bot that automatically creates raid entries when raid managers post Warcraft Logs links in the designated channel.

 ## Features

-- **Real-time monitoring** of Discord messages for WCL links
+- **Automatic raid creation** for raid managers posting WCL links
-- **Permission-based responses** based on user account status
-- **Ephemeral messages** that are only visible to the message author
+- **Thread management** - Creates Discord threads for each raid
+- **Permission-based filtering** - Only processes messages from raid managers
+- **WCL link detection** - Supports vanilla.warcraftlogs.com and classic.warcraftlogs.com URLs
 - **Secure API communication** with the Temple Ashkandi website

-## User Scenarios

-### 1. No Website Account
-- User posts WCL link → Bot responds with login prompt
-- Button: "Log in to templeashkandi.com"

-### 2. Has Account, No Permissions
-- User posts WCL link → Bot responds with permission request
-- Button: "View your profile"

-### 3. Has Permissions
-- User posts WCL link → Bot responds with raid creation link
-- Button: "Create Raid Entry" → Opens `/raids/new?wcl={reportId}`
+- **Duplicate prevention** - Tracks processed messages to avoid duplicates

+## How It Works

+### For Raid Managers
+1. **Post WCL link** in the designated raid logs channel
+2. **Bot automatically detects** the WCL link and extracts the report ID
+3. **Bot creates raid entry** via API call to templeashkandi.com
+4. **Bot creates Discord thread** with the raid name
+5. **Bot posts raid URL** in the thread for easy access

+### For Non-Raid Managers
+- Bot ignores messages from users who don't have raid manager permissions
+- No response or notification is sent

 ## Setup